How to Disable Read Only in Excel 2016

 - C. Brute Force Attack uses a combination of all possible characters to unlock your password.

-Step 4: Click Start and wait for the password to be recovered.
+Step 4: Click Start and wait for the password to be recovered by this Excel password recovery tool.

 Disabling Read Only on any Excel file is simple and can be done by following any of the procedures listed above.
 Some of the methods require that you key in your password.
-In case you have forgotten it, we recommend using PassFab ToolKit to recover it.
+In case you have forgotten it, we recommend using PassFab for Excel to unprotect Excel 2016 without password.

 Product-related questions?
 Speak directly to our Support Team >>